ukhalid5/frontend-hiring-test-1/README.md

 }
 ```

+## Bonus

+- Use typescript
+- Deploy our app on Heroku or Netlify

-## Submission
+## Code Submit

-If you get confused at any stage of the test then please use your best assumptions and move forward with the test.

-We'll try to review it in the next 48 hours and get back to you to talk about your code!
+Please organize, design, test and document your code as if it were going into production and send us a pull request.
+We will review it and get back to you in order to talk about your code!

-Send your final submission to hr@turingtechnologies.org.
-Otherwise, Contact us if you need more details.
+Contact us at hr@turingtechnologies.org if you need more details.

+__Feel free to apply!
+Drop us a line with your Linkedin/Github/Twitter/AnySocialProfileWhereYouAreActive at hr@turingtechnologies.org__

+All the best and happy coding.